AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 1. The V = vocabulary or dictionary of words and v = Length/Size of the Vocabulary.
 2. Using one hot encoding of each word.
 This will represent each word as a one-hot encoded vector of size v.

-Let's assume we have a huge text corpus and we have createed the dataset of the target word and its corresponding context words.
+Let's assume we have a huge text corpus and we have created the dataset of the target word and its corresponding context words.

 ![image](https://user-images.githubusercontent.com/46114095/134625193-fc40eded-9124-408c-a28b-0cbf4f32868d.png)